Roger Tamba M'Pinda

-Roger Tamba M'Pinda (born 13 August 1998) is a French professional footballer who plays as a defensive midfielder for club Châteauroux.
+Roger Tamba M'Pinda (born 13 August 1998) is a French professional footballer who plays as a defensive midfielder.

 Club career

 He made his Austrian Football First League debut for WSG Wattens on 25 August 2017 in a game against SV Ried.

 After a loan at NK Osijek and a short spell at Apollon Limassol, Tamba M'Pinda signed for Annecy in the Championnat National.